Tread lightly

 They know when to talk tough and when to tread carefully.

-It’s one of the reasons why it’s so hard to get a direct answer out of a politician.
+It’s one of the reasons why it’s so difficult to get a direct answer from a politician.

 If you ask a politician if it’s raining outside, they’ll tell you it all depends on your point of view.